CTU-IIG/thermobench/README.md

                              COMMAND stdout
   -e, --exec=[(COL[,...])]CMD   Execute CMD (in addition to COMMAND) and store
-                             its stdout in relevant CSV columns as specified by COL. If COL ends with '=', such as 'KEY=', store the rest of stdout lines starting with KEY= in column KEY.
+                             its stdout in relevant CSV columns as specified by COL. If COL ends with '=', e.g. 'KEY=', store the rest of stdout lines starting with KEY= in column KEY.
+If COL start with '@' values are not stored immediately when received but the last value is remembered and stored synchronously with other
+                             sensors.
 Otherwise all non-matching lines will be stored in column COL. If no COL is specified, first word of CMD is used as COL specification.
-                             Example: --exec '(amb1=,amb2=,amb_other) ssh
+                             Example: --exec '(amb1=,@amb2=,amb_other) ssh
                              ambient@turbot read_temp'
   -E, --exec-wait            Wait for --exec processes to finish.
 Do not kill
                              them (useful for testing).